Hoyasumii/avengers-endgame/README.md

 [They all shrink and enter the Quantum Realm, and they all split at different intervals, going to a different place at a different time in history.]

 [The First Group which has Tony, Steve, Bruce, & Scott; travels to New York in 2012.
-A previous stock shot of the Chitauri snarling and the iconic circle take around our six Origi
+A previous stock shot of the Chitauri snarling and the iconic circle take around our six Origin